brigadehub/brigadehub/README.md

 # BrigadeHub
 =================

-A Work in Progress (WIP) of a Code for America Brigade Website/Portal CMS.
-This is more of a thought experiment to see if it's even feasible to build and maintain something like this.
+A Work in Progress (WIP, read: unfinished, not-feature-complete, not-production-ready) of a Code for America Brigade Website/Portal CMS.
+This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.

 BrigadeHub is designed to meet some very specific goals:

 - Be the external face for the brigade
-- List and organize active projects through Github API integration
-- Give new users a place to onboard through tight integration with Github oauth and expandable API integrations
-- Show upcoming events and calendars through Meetup and Google Calendar API integration
 - Show Leadership / Contact info / member bios
 - Brigade Blogging
+- Show upcoming events and calendars through Meetup and Google Calendar API integration
+- Give new users a place to onboard through tight integration with Github oauth and expandable API integrations
+- Display and market active projects through Github API integration
+- Allow non-developers to update website info at-will
+- Allow developers to hack and customize as desired
+- Allow brigades to launch with a single non-dev step to their own environment (most likely Heroku)

-This may be a pipe dream, I know that, but I wanted to give it a shot.
-It's originally based on [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter), but has been heavily modified to meet our needs.
+This project is originally based on [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter), and that's where most of the deploy documents come from, but the codebase has been heavily modified to meet our needs.
 We're striving to match [feross/standard](https://github.com/feross/standard) javascript styling, though the original boilerplate didn't conform to that, so it's a wip.

 Contributing
 ------------